npbtram0401/E-commerce-Business-Transaction/README.md

 - CustomerNo: a five-digit unique number that defines each customer
 - Country: name of the country where the customer resides

+Let's inspect the initial rows to analyze the data in its original format.

 |TransactionNo|Date|ProductNo|ProductName|Price|Quantity|CustomerNo|Country|
 |-------------|----|---------|-----------|-----|--------|----------|-------|
 |581482|12/9/2019|22485|Set Of 2 Wooden Market Crates|21.47|12|17490|United Kingdom|